100+ video editing terms you need to know

 Pans are horizontal camera movements.

-Picture lock is the stage in the editing process where the length and order of the shots cannot be changed.
+Picture lock is the phase of editing where the length and order of the shots can no longer be changed.

-The pixel aspect ratio is the comparison of the height and width of a pixel in a digital image expressed as a ratio.
+The pixel aspect ratio is the comparison of the height and width of a single pixel in a digital image, expressed as a ratio.

 Plate